jkt-lab/PhytoSplice/README.md

 # PhytoSplice

 PhytoSplice is a comprehensive, modular Shiny application engineered to streamline Alternative Splicing (AS) analysis.
-Designed with a user-friendly interface, it unifies the entire computational workflow—from read alignment and transcript quantification to differential splicing analysis and interactive visualization.
+Designed with a user-friendly interface, it unifies the entire computational workflow from read alignment and transcript quantification to differential splicing analysis and interactive visualization.

 ## 🚀 Key Features